matloff/TidyverseSkeptic/README.md

 > [use] or ave() vs tapply()

+An R Core member, commenting on this phenomenon (but not this incident) cited a saying, "Sometimes the followers are holier than the prophet."

 ## Case study:  it doesn't have to be Either Or

 Regarding the "purity" view in the *Educator's Perspective* article,